pudkrong/asset-tracker-lwm2m-js/adr/008-default-lwm2m-version.md

 | 3304      | 1.1            | 1.0           |
 | 3323      | 1.1            | 1.0           |

+Failure to follow these recommendations could lead to errors.

+// This explanation is Coiote related.
+This proyect do not know anything about Coiote.

 It is known that in the object version `1.0` of objects `3303`, `3304` and `3323` there is missing the resource used to set timestamp value (`5518`) in the Environment object of nRF Asset Tracker.
 This case is cover by the implementation of [Timestamp Hierarchy](./007-timestamp-hierarchy.md), however there could be other cases no caught and it is recommended to use the versions listed above to avoid issues.

+//